QedMaen/qedmaen-business-qard/.github/ISSUE_TEMPLATE/spike.md

 _ h

 ### Expected outcome
-Pieces of documentation or instances of communication that conclude this task and contain the findings.
+1. Pieces of documentation or instances of communication that conclude this task and contain the findings
+2. _